doctorfree/nvim-lazyman/README.md

 and initialized with `lazyman` by the end-user using the `-C url` and `-N nvimdir` options.

-The Lazyman Neovim configuration categories:
+Currently 25 popular Neovim configurations are supported in the following Lazyman Neovim configuration categories:

 | **Base**                                         |                                                      |                                                       | **Configs**                                   |
 | ------------------------------------------------ | ---------------------------------------------------- | ----------------------------------------------------- | --------------------------------------------- |